Pitmaster BBQ Catering in Plymouth, Indiana

 What does Smokin Zo’s need before reviewing a Plymouth, Indiana request?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Plymouth, details around Centennial Park can change whether truck service, buffet service, or drop-off is the cleaner fit.
+For Plymouth, details around Centennial Park can change whether truck service, Service format drop-off is the cleaner fit.

 What should hosts think through before planning BBQ service in Plymouth?